drestrepoj06/CGI-COP-WUR/README.md

 Requirements:
 - [ ] 2a.
 Set realistic speed when an ambulance is driving towards incident location.
 - [ ] 2b.
-Estimated Time of Arrival of ambulance to incident location
+Estimated Time of Arrival of ambulance to incident location.(Xiaolu)
+- [ ] 2c.
+Create button to request and send the ambus.
+- [ ] 2d.
+Reset all ambulances when reset trains.

 ---
 Other tasks:
 - [ ] 3.
 Write doc to explain mock-up data file:
 - [ ] 4.
-Link charts and graphs to data on the map.
+Link charts and graphs to data on the map.(Falco)
-- [ ] 5.
+- [x] 5.
 Send multiple ambulances to incident location based on severity.

 ---